 - Written Test.

-Practical: Learning by Doing.
+Learning by Doing.

 - Panel layup using prepreg carbon uni-tape materials; symmetric and asymmetric laminates.